kuzzleio/documentation/src/core/1/guides/essentials/cli/index.md

 # [✔] Fixtures have been successfully loaded
 ```

-The `loadFixtures` command load fixtures directly into the storage layer.
+The `loadFixtures` command loads fixtures directly into the storage layer.

 ### Fixtures file example